What We Collect

 To the extent necessary for those purposes, VITAL4DATA has policies and procedures in place and takes reasonable steps to ensure that your data is consistent with its intended use.
 We assure your data is accurate, complete, and current.
 Because we create, maintain, use or disseminate your information, we take reasonable and appropriate measures to protect it from loss, misuse, and unauthorized access, disclosure, alteration, and destruction.
 Taking into due account the risks involved in the processing and the nature of your data, we adopt and follow reasonable and appropriate measures in complying with this provision.

 Keeping your Information Secure

 We utilize a risk-based approach when it to comes protecting your data.
 We are a proactive, not reactive company when securing your information.
-Security and privacy are looked at as a default setting and is embedded into the design of the processes.
-We implement appropriate technical and organizational measures to protect your information from loss, misuse and unauthorized access, disclosure, alteration, and destruction, regardless of how it is collected, recorded and used- whether on paper, computer, or recorded on other material.
+Security and privacy are looked at as default setting and is embedded into the design of the processes.
+We implement appropriate technical and organizational measures to protect your information from loss, misuse, and unauthorized access, disclosure, alteration, and destruction, regardless of how it is collected, recorded, and used- whether on paper, computer, or recorded on other material.
 We implement technical and organizational policies and procedures to ensure proper data security measures are in place.
-We implement privacy protection that offers end to end security in all our processes and procedures.
+We implement privacy protection that offers end-to-end security in all our processes and procedures.
 Our safeguards exceed the ethical expectations and statutory regulation worldwide.

 Onward Transfers and International Transfers